 Yanhaku, Mallery Quetawki, 2025, natural clay and pigments, 4" x 24" (windchime)

-Fire, from En Masse, Sara Bouchard, 2025, score with data sonification for STAB and drums, print, 17" x 11 "
+Fire, from En Masse, Sara Bouchard, 2025, score with data sonification for STAB and drums, digital print, 17" x 11"

 We thank our partnership with NSF NCAR EdEC and the Mesa Lab Library as well as support from the NSF NCAR Faculty Fellowship Program. fluxART is made possible through the FLUXNET Community Coordination Project supported by the NSF AccelNet Award 2113978, the USDA NIFA Award 2023-67012-40086, Virginia Commonwealth University, and the PRAx L.L.
 Stewart Faculty Fellowship.
-Flux tower research sites featured in fluxART collaborations are supported by the AmeriFlux Management Project and data was also provided by the PhenoCam Network.
+Flux tower research sites featured in fluxART projects are supported by the AmeriFlux Management Project funded by the US DOE Office of Science BER program.
+Data was also provided by the PhenoCam Network.